mukesh2511/JobQuest-Client/README.md

-# myDiary
+# JobQuest

 This is a MERN stack Freelancer Website.

 ## Project Description

-This website's central feature is users registered as sellers  can create a GIG.
-Other users can apply for various jobs available.
-There is real-time chat support.
+This is the job searching website where users can register as a job finder or Job provider, post new jobs, and sell courses.
+Users can rate the gig, and comment on the gig.
+Also, the highlighting feature is there is real-time chat support.
 ## Features

 CRUD operation on gigs and users, real-time chat support, rating a user or a gig.